 - 30% more video play clicks

-Using video in your performance campaigns is likely to increase your performance.
-Actually, it sounds like it’s the cure for every performance marketer’s problem, especially in the native video ad form – it can boost your performance while lowering the costs.
+Using video in your affiliate campaigns is likely to increase your performance.
+Actually, it sounds like it’s the cure for every affiliate marketer’s problem, especially in the native video advertising form – it can boost your performance while lowering the costs.
 It’s not that simple – but if you’re still not using it, it’s definitely worth taking a shot!

 - You can calculate the ROI of video ads in the digital space;